volkbay/volkbay/README.md

 - 👋 Hi, I’m @volkbay
 - 👀 I’m interested in Computer Vision, Machine Learning and/or Robotics.
 - 🌱 I’m currently learning Deep Learning, Event-based Vision and GUI Design.
-- 💞️ I’m looking for a PhD in computer vision domain.
+- 💞️ I’m looking for a PhD position in computer vision domain.
 - 📫 How to reach me volkanokbay@hotmail.com

 <!---